rubienr/wacom/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 A clear and concise description of what you expected to happen.
 Example:
 The pointer should be always below my finger where I touched the screen.
 -->

 **Files**

 <!--
-If applicable, add screenshots or logs to help explain your problem.
+Add your configuration, logs, screenshots, hand drawings etc. to help explain your problem.
 -->

-**Versions (please complete the following information):**
+**Versions (please complete the following information)**

 <!--
 Example script: